-The present findings align with research by Ashley & Robinson (1996) and Shepard et al. (2008), which observed that reptiles frequently use road surfaces for basking, especially when natural basking sites are scarce.
+Furthermore, the present findings align with research by Ashley & Robinson (1996) and Shepard et al. (2008), which observed that reptiles frequently use road surfaces for basking, especially when natural basking sites are scarce.
+Additionally, heavy rainfall can flood reptile burrows, disrupting their thermal balance and compelling them to seek alternative basking sites, such as the warm asphalt of roads, which further increases their risk of vehicle collisions.